Approval Date: 2010-12-09

 To protect the safety and security of members of the University community by establishing a framework which aims:

 All members of the University community.

 This Policy and accompanying University-Wide Procedures for Sexual Harassment Concerns and Complaints do not restrict the right of individuals to file a complaint with the Human Rights Commission, make use of the Criminal Code of Canada or the appropriate collective agreements or take legal action.
 Sexual assault is a form of sexual harassment and is covered by this policy.
 However, in cases of alleged sexual assault, individuals will be advised to contact the appropriate Legal Authorities immediately.
 In addition, the Sexual Harassment Advisor is available to provide support, advice and guidance.

-Academic Administrators - President, Vice-Presidents, Associate Vice-Presidents, Executive Directors, Academic Directors, Deans or any other academic administrator not covered by a collective agreement or the University Staff Handbook for Non-Bargaining Unit Employees.
+Academic Administrators - President, Vice-Presidents, Associate Vice-Presidents, Executive Directors, Academic Directors, Deans or any other academic administrator not covered by a collective agreement or the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees.

 Advisor - Sexual Harassment Advisor.